wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-manage-vms-azure-cli.md

 ## Next steps

-* For more examples of Azure CLI usage with the Azure Resource Manager mode, see [Using the Windows Azure CLI for Mac, Linux, and Windows with Azure Resource Management](/documentation/articles/xplat-cli-azure-resource-manager).
+* For more examples of Azure CLI usage with the Azure Resource Manager mode, see [Using the Azure CLI for Mac, Linux, and Windows with Azure Resource Management](/documentation/articles/xplat-cli-azure-resource-manager).

+* To learn more about Azure resources and their concepts, see [Azure Resource Manager Overview](/documentation/articles/resource-group-overview).